 Members of the Board also meet with representatives of the Investment Manager on an informal and regular basis.

 The Board normally meets on four occasions during the year.
-There were an additional 12 meetings this year for strategic discussions.
 Two Committee meetings were also held during the year to consider the approval of the Company's Annual and Interim Reports.